yhachimi/libft_master_tester/README.md

 ## 📜 Overview

-WARNIING : for new this tester works only with the manadtory and bons part we will edited soon This tester is designed to:
+WARNIING : for new this tester works only with the manadtory and bonus part we will edited soon

+This tester is designed to:
 - ✅ Build your `libft.a` automatically.
 - 🧪 Run **hundreds of assertions** across all parts (mandatory + bonus).